nats-io/nats-kafka/README.md

 ## NATS

-NATS core and streaming are availble.
+NATS core and streaming are available.
 The NATS server is at nats:4222 when inside Docker environment.

 ## Kafka